dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/git.md

 ### Git shortcut menu

 The label can be clicked to open the Git shortcut operation menu, and the menu list is configured in the "scm/file/branchlabel" extension point in the Git plugin.
-This feature is turned on by default
+This feature is turned on by default.

 <img src="/static/snapshots/tutorial/source_control/git_update/gitextension_branch_menu.png" style="border:1px solid #eee; border-radius: 5px;"/>